-Actually, when most Americans object to a war, the government finds that it needs to stop pursuing it, as in Vietnam.
+When most Americans object to a war, the government often ultimately finds that it needs to stop pursuing it, as in Vietnam.
 That is the case here: Most Americans - including millions of Americans who identify as "pro-choice" - object to use of their tax dollars for the war on innocent human life that is abortion.
-17 The war analogy is not meant sincerely by pro-abortion groups in any case, since Americans certainly have a right of conscientious objection against actually taking part in wartime killing - and these groups fiercely oppose recognizing that right for hospitals, doctors, and nurses who object to abortion.
+15 The war analogy is not meant sincerely by pro-abortion groups in any case, since Americans certainly have a right of conscientious objection against actually taking part in wartime killing - and these groups fiercely oppose recognizing such a conscience right for hospitals, doctors, and nurses who object to abortion.